sproff22/dc_parking_enforcement/README.txt

   citations; Ward 6: 187K citations)
 - Weak correlation with poverty - highest citation counts are in moderate- poverty wards, not the highest-poverty wards
-- No strong evidence of demographic targeting - enforcement patterns appear more related to commercial activity and parking supply than to race or income
+- No strong ward-level evidence of demographic targeting in this descriptive analysis;
+  enforcement patterns appear more related to commercial activity and parking supply than to race or income
 - Ward 7-8 paradox: Highest poverty (24-27%) and highest POC populations (97-98%) have among the lowest citation counts (36-39K)